gratianlup/temp/docs/flame-graph-panel.md

     - [CPU Flame Graphs (brendangregg.com)](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html)
     - [Visualizing Performance - The Developers’ Guide to Flame Graphs (youtube.com)](https://www.youtube.com/watch?v=VMpTU15rIZY)

-#### Flame graph overview
+#### Overview

 The Flame graph view is the main means of identifying the parts of the application where most time is spent.
-The view has three main parts:
+The view has three parts:

 - a toolbar at the top, with action buttons and the *Search* input box.
 - the interactive flame graph itself.
-- the optional Details panel on the right side.
-The panel displays detailed info about the selected node(s), and its visibility can be toggled using the *Details* button in the toolbar
+- the Details panel on the right side.
+The panel displays detailed info about the selected node(s), and its visibility can be toggled using the *Details* button in the toolbar.

 [![Profiling UI screenshot](img/flame-graph-panel.png)](img/flame-graph-panel.png){:target="_blank"}